NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 This collection spans the period from the beginning of World War II to just after the war with one anomaly.
 The types of materials in this collection include letters, phonograph records, printed material such as awards, newsletters and newspapers, and photographs.
 Materials pertain to Al and Min Klein.
 Much of the correspondence is personal in nature and gives insight into a soldier’s life during World War II.

-Collection Weaknesses: While this collection gives great insight into the soldiers’ lives, it does not contain any letters that Al and Min sent to the soldiers.
-Thus the collection contains little information about Greensboro during World War II.
+Collection Weaknesses: While this collection gives great insight into the soldiers’ lives, it does not contain any letters that Al and Min sent to the soldiers, so it contains little information about Greensboro during World War II.

 1. Correspondence.
 47 folders (ca. 185 items).
 1941-1947, 1988.